 Sign in to view your journeys, link your Nectar card and more

-Special 'Key Worker' timetable in operation until further noticeThere are major disruptions on the TPE Network. - Click for more information - Last updated: 2:48 AM
+Amended timetable in operation until further notice: Remember - only travel if your journey is necessaryThere are major disruptions on the TPE Network. - Click for more information - Last updated: 11:43 PM

 TransPennine Express (TPE) and Hull Trains are making journeys easier for customers who have non-visible disabilities with the introduction of sunflower lanyards and assistance cards.

 The scheme, which was developed at Gatwick Airport in 2016 and is now used in other airports in the United Kingdom, along with supermarkets chains allows those with hidden disabilities, to make themselves visible to railway staff, indicating that they may need some extra assistance while travelling.

 Customers who have a non-visible disability, such as visual impairment or autism, will be able to collect a sunflower lanyard from any TPE managed station, alternatively they can request one by contacting TPE on Twitter by sending a message to @TPEAssist, on WhatsApp by messaging TPE on 07812 223 336 and by emailing TPE customer relations.
 They can also be requested by calling Hull Trains Assisted Travel team on 0800 316 1323 or TPE’s Assisted Travel team on 0800 107 2149.

 Charlie French, Accessibility and Integration Manager at TransPennine Express, said: “One of our main aims at TransPennine Express is to make rail travel accessible and comfortable for as many people as we can.
 For those with non-visible disabilities, rail travel can be a daunting experience, which is why we are delighted to be launching sunflower lanyards and assistance cards for our customers to try and make their journeys as comfortable as possible.